Actyx/Actyx/README.md

 ```

 The last argument is an [AQL expression](https://developer.actyx.com/docs/reference/aql), you can play around a little bit with the `'discovery'` and (after some time) `'metrics'` events that Actyx emits by itself.
-For emitting events and writing more complex logic, please take a look at [the Typescript SDK](js/sdk/README.md) (C# is on its way).
+For emitting events and writing more complex logic, please take a look at [the Typescript SDK](js/sdk/README.md).

 ## How to get Actyx